bhch/react-json-form/docs/docs/usage/node.md

 This method is only for updating data.
 It doesn't do any validations to keep updates as fast as possible.

-If you want to update the schema, you must create a new state using `EditorState.create()` method as that will also validate the schema and the data.
+If you want to validate the schema, you must create a new state using `EditorState.create()` method as that will also validate the schema and the data.